 Welcome to the official website of the 2022-2032 Illinois Statewide Historic Preservation Plan.
 This site serves as the central location for all information regarding the preparation of the new plan, including draft plan documents, community engagement meeting dates and locations, as well as other pertinent information.
 We encourage all Illinois residents to participate in the planning process, which will occur between September 2022 and December 2023.

-In 2022, the Illinois State Historic Preservation Office contracted with The Lakota Group, SWCA and Bailey Edward to prepare an updated Statewide Historic Preservation Plan.
+In 2022, the Illinois State Historic Preservation Office contracted with the planning team to prepare an updated Statewide Historic Preservation Plan.
 The purpose of the Statewide Historic Preservation Plan is to examine current statewide preservation efforts and identify strategies to advance preservation efforts at the local, regional, and statewide levels.
 The plan will provide goals and objectives to guide planning for Illinois’ historic and cultural resources over the next ten years.
 By preparing the Plan, the Illinois State Historic Preservation Office is fulfilling its duties to provide a comprehensive planning process that incorporates input from Illinois stakeholders.
 Learn more about statewide preservation planning on the National Park Service website.

 The IL-SHPO’s planning team will facilitate a series of in-person regional workshops and virtual listening sessions from November 2022 through March 2023.
 These meetings will provide opportunities for Illinois’ preservation community to discuss current and future preservation needs throughout the state.
 The planning team will analyze all public feedback and prepare a State of the State report outlining key historic preservation issues and successes.
 The report will provide an overview of key preservation trends as well as state and local preservation planning efforts.
 The State of the State report will serve as the foundation for the Draft Statewide Historic Preservation Plan for review by the public in 2023.